A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 And still there can be families left behind.

 The ones who will wake up to a world that has changed without warning.
-The ones who will move through days that feel unfamiliar, as if they are living inside a life that no longer fits the one they were living before.
+The ones who will move through now-unfamiliar days, as if living a life that no longer fits.

 There is no way to stop that kind of loss once it has come.
 No way to undo what led there.
-No way to rewrite the finality of it.
+No way to rewrite its inherent finality.

 And so, we are left with something else entirely.

-We are left with how we will carry each other through the loss.
+We are left with the question of how we will carry each other through the loss.

-Grace is not explanation.
-It is not a sentence that makes grief make sense.
+Grace is not an explanation.
+It is not a phrase that makes sense of grief.
 It is not a way of resolving “if only.”

 Grace is presence.